 Sneak peek: Pathogens

 Pathogens are the most common sources of foodborne illness.
-They are usually transmitted from a carrier (the food service worker) to the food to the consumer.
-The path can only be prevented by practicing proper food safety and sanitation.
-Pathogens identified by the World Health Organization are the Norovirus (which is responsible for more than half the cases), Campylobacter spp., Clostridium perfringens, Salmonella, and Staphylococcus aureus.
+They are usually transmitted from a carrier (the food service worker) to the consumer.
+This path can only be prevented by practicing proper food safety and sanitation.
+Pathogens identified by the World Health Organization are Norovirus (which is responsible for more than half the cases), Campylobacter spp., Clostridium perfringens, Salmonella, and Staphylococcus aureus.
 Identifying the right pathogen usually requires a blood test.